 CSU-Pueblo offers scholarships to both undergraduate and graduate students based on academic merit, financial need, and/or other criteria.
 Are you an incoming freshmen?
 You can apply for automatic merit scholarships providing you meet any two of three minimum academic requirements, i.e., ACT composite/SAT mathematics & critical reading scores, weighted GPA and/or Class Rank, based on a completed application for full-time admission to the university.

 No additional application is required.
 Additional grades or test scores may be submitted to the university until March 1st.
 Scholarships are gift aid and do not have to be paid back, and all scholarships require full time enrollment unless otherwise noted.
-They are renewable for up to three years providing the student maintains the required minimum grade point average.
+They are renewable for up to three years providing the student maintains the required minimum cumulative grade point average.
 Cumulative GPA is calculated using all courses taken at/through CSU-Pueblo.

 Administration Building, Room 212

 ||Award Amount Per Year

 An admissions application, transcripts, and test scores must be received by March 1 for any of the above Automatic Merit Scholarships to be awarded for the coming fall semester.
 Awards will not be recalculated based on new academic information received after that date.